 Almost every vendors says “No”.
 “You signed the contract”.
 “You got a big discount for pre-paying.”
 Etc. etc. And Sales especially hates this.
 They don’t want their commission clawed back.

-But … now, I say generally speaking — Just Do It.
+Now, I say generally speaking — Just Do It.
 At least, for whatever portion of the term they didn’t actually use your product for real, in production.

 Just give any annual customer a refund for the unused portion of the contract, and so on, or at least a partial one.
 Or give them a credit for coming back later.
 (And yes, I know there are accounting issues here.
 Take a reserve.
 Such is life).